MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-remote-gateway-with-alliance-connect-virtual-gateway-content.md

 ### Components

 - **Azure subscription:** An Azure subscription is needed to deploy Alliance Remote Gateway.
 We recommend that you use a new Azure subscription to manage and scale Alliance Remote Gateway and its components.
-- **Azure resource group:** The Alliance Remote Gateway Secure Zone subscription has an Azure resource group that hosts these Alliance Remote Gateway components:
+- **Azure resource group:** The Alliance Remote Gateway Secure Zone subscription has an Azure resource group that hosts these Alliance Remote Gateway components.
   - Alliance Web Platform, running on an Azure virtual machine (VM).
   - Alliance Access, running on an Azure VM.
 The Alliance Access software contains an embedded Oracle database.
 - **[Azure Virtual Network](https://azure.microsoft.com/products/virtual-network):** Virtual Network forms a private network boundary around the SWIFT deployment.
 Choose a network address space that doesn't conflict with your on-premises sites, like back-office, Hardware Security Module (HSM), and user sites.
 - **Virtual Network subnet:** Alliance Access components should be deployed in separate subnets to allow traffic control between them via Azure network security groups.
 - **Azure route table:** You can control network connectivity between Alliance Access VMs and your on-premises sites by using an Azure route table.
-- **[Azure Firewall](https://azure.microsoft.com/products/azure-firewall):** Any outbound connectivity from Alliance Access VMs to the internet should be routed by Azure Firewall.
+- **[Azure Firewall](https://azure.microsoft.com/products/azure-firewall):** Any outbound connectivity from Alliance Access VMs to the internet should pass through Azure Firewall.
 Typical examples of such connectivity are time syncs and antivirus definition updates.
 - **Azure Virtual Machines:** Virtual Machines provides compute services for running Alliance Access.
-Use these guidelines to choose the right SKU:
+Use these guidelines to choose the right SKU.
   - Use a compute-optimized SKU for the Alliance Web Platform front end.
   - Use a memory-optimized SKU for Alliance Access with an embedded Oracle database.
 - **[Azure managed disks](https://azure.microsoft.com/products/storage/disks):** If you use Premium SSD managed disks, Alliance Access components benefit from high-throughput, low-latency disk performance.
 The components can also back up and restore disks that are attached to VMs.
 - **Azure proximity placement groups:** You can consider using Azure [proximity placement groups](/azure/virtual-machines/co-location) to ensure that all Alliance Access VMs are physically located close to each other.
 Proximity placement groups reduce network latency between Alliance Access components.

 ## Scenario details